 There are a few options to choose from when it comes to saving for your child’s college.
 Here in America both states and the federal government desire an educated workforce and therefore incentivize people to save for higher education.
 These accounts may also be beneficial for people pursuing their masters or doctorates.
 What are the types of accounts out there?
 What college savings account is the best for your son or daughter?
 These may be just some of the many questions you have when it comes to preparing for higher education.

 The plan was first introduced in the 1997 tax relief plan by Senator Paul Coverdell.
 There are some tax advantages to the plan.
 The tax benefit is that earnings can grow tax-free as long as the proceeds are put towards qualified education expenses.
 There is a contribution limit to ESAs which is $2000 per year, per beneficiary for 2021.
-If you or your family makes too much money you may not be eligible to make the full contribution or any.
+If you or your family make too much money, you may not be eligible to make the full or any contribution.

 Another benefit to ESAs is that they aren’t limited to using it for college, they can be used for K-12 education expenses.
 The contributions you make into the account are invested into ETFs or mutual funds similar to an IRA.
 An important part to remember about this type of account is that the funds have to be depleted before the beneficiary turns 30 years old.
 Finally, withdrawals not used for qualified education expenses are subject to a 10% penalty.

 A 529 plan is another way to save for higher education.
 The plan is state-sponsored so each state’s 529 plan looks a little different.
 There are usually tax benefits to them in the same way as the ESA plan.
 529 plan earnings aren’t taxed when used for qualified education expenses at the federal level.
 States will also provide additional tax benefits, but it varies on the state.